Diell02/SIMTS/README.md

-# SIMTS

-SIMTS- School Management System (SIMTS- acronym from Albanian language "Sistemi i Menaxhimit të Shkollës")
+# SIMTS - School Management System

+SIMTS (Sistemi i Menaxhimit të Shkollës) is a School Management System project with a focus on providing comprehensive functionality for educational institutions.

+## Features

-Backend 14 Cruds & Frontend 14 Cruds folders contain 14 fully functional cruds that can be part of a SMS.
+- **Backend 14 Cruds & Frontend 14 Cruds:** Contains 14 fully functional CRUD operations that can be integrated into a School Management System.

-Backend & Frontend folders contain only 1 crud which is about users and the login form.

-The idea of this project is a SMS that has 5 roles starting with the student, teacher, psychologist, director, and parent.
-The project's not 100% functional but half of the hard work it's done.
-The starting idea was that this system it's like all the other systems just that this one has an added feature, that is a chat between students with psychologists (This feature it's not done still).
-Other features like view grades, add, etc are done and ready to be used.
-The main problem that I still didn't find a solution it's how to functionalize the roles so I can make functions valid by the role.
-Trying to find a solution to this, and when I achieve it, I can easily make students, and parents only view the grades, teacher place them and other functions like the director will add the students and staff, so you can't register by yourself.
-This is just a short description of the system, feel free to try it.
+- **User Management:** Backend and Frontend folders include a CRUD operation specifically designed for user management and login forms.

+## Project Overview

+The project aims to create a School Management System with five distinct roles: student, teacher, psychologist, director, and parent.
+While the project is not 100% complete, significant progress has been made.
+The system incorporates features such as chat functionality between students and psychologists (work in progress), viewing grades, and adding grades.

+### Current Status

+- **Work in Progress:** The chat feature is still under development.

+- **Role Functionalities:** The main challenge lies in functionalizing roles to ensure that each role has access to relevant functions.
+Currently exploring solutions to implement role-based functionalities, allowing actions based on user roles.

+### Tutorials

-Based on tutorials of Jason Watmore & Neil Cummings.
+Based on tutorials by Jason Watmore and Neil Cummings.

+Feel free to explore and try out the system.
+Your feedback and contributions are welcome!